catharsisjelly/catharsisjelly.github.io/performance.md

 ## Visual

+### March 2021 - The Documentary

+[The Documentary](https://improv.fandom.com/wiki/The_Documentary) is an Improv form created by Billy Merritt at the Upright Citizens Brigade Theatre in Fall 2002.
+I learned about it via a course held by The Nursery Theatre.
+After I took the course I really wanted to get a team together to make an Online show of it using Zoom.
+It took a few months of working through the format with a team of players before we performed our first live show to an audience of around 40 people.
+We hope to continue to play with the format and put the show on again.
+You can catch up with when the next performance will be via the [dedicated Twitter account](https://twitter.com/ImpDocumentary).

 ### December 2020 - Deconstruction Showcase

 As part of a six week programme learning this format I ended up appearing in the Deconstruction Showcase with The Nursery Theatre.
 I had never heard of this format before but I'm always eager to look into more formats of Improv.
 The format was taught by the wonderful [Jen Rowe](http://www.jennyrowe.co.uk/) and at the end of it we performed as a live Facebook event which was recorded.
 You can currently see the recording on the [Nursery Theatre Facebook page](https://www.facebook.com/336623673035352/videos/851870432298250/).

 ### July 2019 - Origin of Heroes

-This production was my Improv directorial debut and put on as part of the [Unscripted Players](https://www.unscriptedplayers.com/) Big July Show.
+This production was my Improv directorial debut and put on as part of the [Unscripted Players](https://www.facebook.com/unscriptedplay/) Big July Show.
 I had the idea that you could create a show where we improvise the creation of the hero origin story.
 It was a cast of six and we rehearsed for 8 weeks to find good ways to put the various beats of the show together.

 Each week I would choose a few Improv based activities to warm up and then focus on versions of a particular beat to give the players the tools they need.